Read this in-depth guide to immigration requirements for moving to South Africa, and applying for a South African visa or permit.

 - if you intend to establish a business in South Africa;

-- if you qualify as a refugee in terms of the Refugees Act;
+- in case you qualify as a refugee in terms of the Refugees Act;

 - if you qualify as retired persons;

-- if you are financially independent (net worth of over R 12.0mn);
+- when you are financially independent (net worth of over R 12.0mn);

 - if you are the relative (biologically or judicially adopted) of a South African citizen or permanent residence permit holder.